nigelhorne/vwf/README.md

 VWF is a framework to easily display web pages tailored to the wishes of the browser, e.g. language to use and mobile/web content.
-It supports Template Toolkit (http://template-toolkit.org/) and HTML files.
+It supports Template Toolkit (http://template-toolkit.org/), text and HTML files.

-The idea is call index.pl which will then automatically display the correct index.htm (or index.tmpl) file based on the browser language setting (e.g. en-GB), and type (e.g. mobile).
+The idea is to create index.pl which will then automatically display the correct index.htm (or index.tmpl) file based on the browser language setting (e.g. en-GB) and type (e.g. mobile).
 By putting the pages in a directory hierarchy new versions can be quickly added for mobile/robot/search-engine use in addition to web pages, and allow new languages to be added easily.

 The content directory hierarchy is of the format .../language/region/[web|mobile|robot|search]/filename.[html|tmpl|txt].